Rape refers to unwanted penetration of the vagina, anus, or mouth.

 Physical injuries resulting from a rape may include tears in the upper part of the vagina and injuries to other parts of the body, such as bruises, black eyes, cuts, and scratches.

 The psychologic effects of a rape are often more devastating than the physical.
-Shortly after a rape occurs, almost all women have symptoms of posttraumatic stress disorder, (which can occur after any stressful event (see see Posttraumatic Stress Disorder (PTSD)).
-Women feel fearful, anxious, and irritable.
-They may feel angry, depressed, embarassed, ashamed, or guilty (wondering whether they may have done something to provoke the rape or could have done something to avoid it).
-They may have intrusive, upsetting thoughts about or mental images of the assault, and they may relive the rape.
+Shortly after a rape occurs, almost all victims have symptoms of posttraumatic stress disorder (PTSD), which can occur after any stressful event (see Posttraumatic Stress Disorder (PTSD)).
+They feel fearful, anxious, and irritable.
+They may feel angry, depressed, embarrassed, ashamed, or guilty (wondering whether they may have done something to provoke the rape or could have done something to avoid it).
+They may have intrusive, upsetting thoughts or mental images of the assault, and they may relive the rape through flashbacks.
 Or they may stifle thoughts and feelings about the rape.
 They may avoid situations that remind them of the rape.
 Difficulty sleeping and nightmares are common.
 These symptoms may last for months, interfering with social activities and work.
-However, for most women, symptoms lessen substantially over a period of months.
+However, for most victims, symptoms lessen substantially over a period of months.

 After a rape, there is a risk of infection with sexually transmitted diseases (such as gonorrhea, chlamydial infection, and syphilis) and hepatitis B and C. Infection with the human immunodeficiency virus (HIV) is a particular concern, even though the chances of acquiring it in a single encounter are low.
-Rarely, a woman becomes pregnant.
+A woman may also become pregnant.

-After a rape, doctors are required by law to notify the police and to examine the victim.
-The examination provides evidence for prosecution of the rapist and is necessary before medical care of the victim can begin.
+If the victim chooses to proceed, doctors are required by law to notify the police and to examine the victim.
+The examination can provide evidence for prosecution of the rapist.
 The best evidence is obtained when the rape victim goes to the hospital as soon as possible, without showering or washing, without brushing the teeth, without changing clothes, and, if possible, without even urinating.
-The medical record resulting from this examination is sometimes admissible in court as evidence.
+The medical record resulting from this examination is sometimes used as evidence in court proceedings.
 However, the medical record cannot be released unless the victim gives her consent in writing or a subpoena is issued.
-The record may also help the victim recall details of the rape if her testimony is required later.
+The record may also help the victim recall details of the rape if the victim's testimony is required later.